Community policing is rooted at the CORE of our campus

 The CORE Officer program provides outreach to student organizations, departments and individuals across campus.
 We would like to educate students on what to expect from their campus police department and how we can work together to build a safer, more inclusive community.
 Our officers strive to be guardians of our community and models for the future of campus safety.
 We seek to exemplify the “UC Davis Difference” by reflecting our community’s values in our work.
 We recognize that students may come to campus with a variety of different experiences with law enforcement, and we are committed to building a positive relationship with our community.

-What to expect when you call the CORE Officer for assistance
+What to expect when you call a CORE Officer for assistance

 If you are unsure as to whether you have a police matter or you do not feel comfortable calling dispatch, call or email the CORE Officer program.
 We are here to help you identify the next step in any situation.